CartoDB/carto-react/UPGRADE.md

 Now, by default is placed `top` and has an `arrow` indicator, so you don't need to specify these properties anymore.

 We have a new component for building data structures within Tooltips, `TooltipData`.

+## Password Input Field

+We have a custom component to build the show / hide content logic on top of TextField Mui component.

+Instead of `<TextField type='password' /> ` you can use:
+`react-ui/src/atoms/PasswordField`

+For external use: `import { PasswordField } from '@carto/react-ui';`.